 - 1. Fertilizer is a necessary input for agricultural producers. - 1.1.
 We support: - 1.1.1.
 The use of industry developed Best Management Practices (BMPs) for ensuring the safe and responsible holding, storage, transportation and use of all fertilizers; - 1.1.2.
 Continued research into the discovery of alternative sources of plant nutrients; - 1.1.3.
 Expansion of existing mines and development of new mines and production facilities; - 1.1.4.
 The creation of a USDA-led, inter-agency working group to develop specific strategies or actions to help address and alleviate shortages and excessive price increases for fertilizer; - 1.1.5.
-Coal gasification technology being used to produce nitrogen-based fertilizers; and - 1.1.6.
-Increased research in nutrient use and stewardship. - 2.
+Coal gasification technology being used to produce nitrogen-based fertilizers; - 1.1.6.
+Increased research in nutrient use and stewardship; and - 1.1.7.
+The alternative use of agricultural fertilizers collected during hazmat incidents to be spread on the owner's agricultural land utilizing soil testing. - 2.
 Each chemical, production process and fertilizer is unique.
 Therefore, we believe: - 2.1.
 Anhydrous ammonia: - 2.1.1.
 If suppliers are mandated to modify anhydrous ammonia by adding deterrents, the supplier should be compensated by the government authority mandating the deterrent's use so that the additional cost will not be passed on to the farmer; - 2.1.2.
 If a farmer or landowner takes reasonable steps to secure anhydrous ammonia on their property, we oppose any criminal or civil liability being imposed on the farmer/landowner if the product is stolen and/or used for an illegal purpose; - 2.1.3.
 The continued availability and use of anhydrous ammonia as a valuable tool for agricultural production; - 2.1.4.
 The classification and labeling of anhydrous ammonia as a nonflammable gas; - 2.1.5.
 The Surface Transportation Board continuing to regulate the pricing of transportation of anhydrous ammonia through pipelines; - 2.1.6.
 Vigorous prosecution of the theft and/or use of anhydrous ammonia for methamphetamine production or other illegal purposes; and - 2.1.7.
-Research on additives or deterrents for anhydrous ammonia that would prevent its illegal use. - 2.2.
-Ammonium Nitrate: - 2.2.1.
+Research on additives or deterrents for anhydrous ammonia that would prevent its illegal use.

+2.2.
+Ammonium Nitrate:

+- 2.2.1.
 The Department of Homeland Security granting advance approval, rather than at the point of each sale, for purchase of ammonium nitrate when protocol is followed in confirming ID and registration; - 2.2.2.
 In regulation of the sale of ammonium nitrate, as long as the requirements are reasonable for farmers, fertilizer distributors and dealers; and - 2.2.3.
 We are opposed to any reformulation of ammonium nitrate that reduces its effectiveness as a fertilizer or increases its cost.